+Political Science Name of Department(s)

+Security Studies Academic Specialty or Field

-Name of College or School Name of Department(s) N. D. : G. :: G. 1: Security Studies Ph.D. in Security Studies Academic Specialty or Field Complete Name of Degree Treadmine Specially of Fred (45.1001 - Proposed CIP Code)
+Ph.D. in Security Studies Complete Name of Degree (45.1001 - Proposed CIP Code)

 The submission of this proposal constitutes a commitment by the university that, if the proposal is approved, the necessary financial resources and the criteria for establishing new programs have been met prior to the initiation of the program.